MBSciTech/Sem4_TT/README.md

 ## How to Use

-1. Visit [https://mbscitech.github.io/Sem4_TT/](https://mbscitech.github.io/Sem4_TT/) or open `index.html` in any modern web browser
+1. Visit [https://mbscitech.github.io/Sem4_TT/](https://mbscitech.github.io/Sem4_TT/) or open `timetable.html` in any modern web browser
+2. View today's academic status at the top of the page
+3. Click on the status panel to view the full semester calendar
-2. Select your branch (A1-A9) from the dropdown
+4. Select your branch (A1-A9) from the dropdown
-3. Navigate through different days of the week using the day buttons
+5. Navigate through different days of the week using the day buttons
-4. View your complete schedule with time slots, professors, subjects, and room numbers
+6. View your complete schedule with time slots, professors, subjects, and room numbers

 ## Setup